 With each additional block, the number of confirmations increase for the transaction.
 This is done to avoid the risk of double spending, and therefore funds are not credited until a minimum number of confirmations have taken place.

 This varies by cryptocurrency.
 Each block is found at a different rate depending on the blockchain speed.
-For example with Bitcoin, a block is found on average every 10 minutes and CoinSmart requires 6 confirmations before crediting a client's account, which takes approximately one hour.
+For example with Bitcoin, a block is found on average every 10 minutes and CoinSmart requires 3 confirmations before crediting a client's account, which takes approximately 30 minutes.

 * Estimated confirmation times are approximations and will vary based on the overall conditions and traffic on the network.
 CoinSmart does not guarantee any confirmation times and has no ability to affect the speed that transactions are confirmed on the respective blockchains.